granantuin/airport_ml/README.md

 3. Follow the steps in the notebook to preprocess the data, train the model, and save the trained model to the `algorithms/` directory.

 in the second case:

 The files are:

-1.ICAO-codefusion_ml.ipynb: create an array of strings (output file name:<ICAO-code>fusionml.csv).
+1. ICAO-codefusion_ml.ipynb: create an array of strings (output file name:ICAO-codefusionml.csv).
 First words of the string are meteorological variables forecasted by algotithms.
 Last words are the actual METAR report.
+2. ICAO-codetrainml.ipynb: from input file ICAO-codefusionml.csv
+    1. Train keras model.
+Output file name ICAO-code/algorithms/LECOml.keras
+    2. Create a test file.
+Output file name ICAO-code/notebooks/ICAO-codetexts_testml.csv

 ### Dependencies